calebluebbering/sudoku-solver/README.md

-# wordle-helper
+# Sudoku Solver
-repository for wordle helper project
+repository for sudoku solver project

-I just edited the README.md file whattttt
+made with C++ using Qt Creator